rocky-linux/documentation/docs/books/web_services/053-load-balancer-proxies-squid.md

 #### Caching algorithms

-There are different cache algorithms with different characteristics:
+Different cache algorithms exist with different characteristics:

-* LRU - *Least Recently Used*: removes the oldest objects from RAM.
+* LRU - *Least Recently Used*: removes the oldest objects from RAM
-* LRU-THOLD: copies an object to the cache according to its size.
+* LRU-THOLD: copies an object to the cache according to its size
-* MRU: *Most Recently Used*: the least requested data is deleted.
+* MRU: *Most Recently Used*: deletes the least requested data
-* GDSF: *Greedy Dual Size Frequency*: deletes according to original size and access time.
-The smallest are retained.
+* GDSF: *Greedy Dual Size Frequency*: deletes according to original size and access time with the smallest retained.
 * LFUDA: *Least Frequently Used With Dynamic Aging*: same as GDSF, but without the notion of size.
 Useful for caches with large files.

 #### Client authentication

 Squid relies on external programs to manage authentication.
-It can be based on a simple flat file such as htpasswd, or on LDAP, SMB, PAM or other services.
+Basing it on a simple flat file such as `htpasswd` is possible, or on LDAP, SMB, PAM or other services.

-Authentication can also be a legal necessity: remember to get your users to sign a usage charter!
+Authentication can also be a legal necessity.
+Remember to get your users to sign a usage charter!

 ### Tools

 #### The `squidclient` command

-The `squidclient` command is used to test a request to the squid server.
+Use the `squidclient` command to test a request to the squid server.

 `squidclient` command syntax: